qvarforth/trackdirect/README.md

 APRS Track Direct is a collection of tools that can be used to run an APRS website.
 You can use data from APRS-IS, CWOP-IS, OGN or any other source that uses the APRS specification.

-Tools included are an APRS data collector, a websocket server, a javascript library (websocket client and more), a heatmap generator and a website example (which can of course be used as is).
+Tools included are an APRS data collector, a websocket server, a javascript library (websocket client and more) and a website example (which can of course be used as is).

 Please note that it is almost 10 years since I wrote the majority of the code, and when the code was written, it was never intended to be published ...